albarji/sd-webui-docker/README.md

    * (optional) Inbound access, SSH, TCP, port 22, source 0.0.0.0/0 (allow SSH connection for debugging or installing additional models).
    * Outbound access, all traffic, all protocols, all ports, 0.0.0.0/0 (allow all access to the internet).

 You can further restrict the origin IP addresses if you want tighter access control.
-By default anybody on the internet can access your server!
+By default anybody on the internet could access your server!

+2. Install [AWS CLI](https://aws.amazon.com/cli/) in your machine, configured with your AWS user.
+Alternatively, use [AWS Cloudshell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html).

+3. Your AWS user must have full EC2 permissions.

-2. (Optional) Create an access key.
+4. (Optional) Create an access key.
 Only necessary if you want to access the server through SSH.

 ### Deployment

-TODO
+1. Clone this project into your machine our your AWS Cloudhsell terminal.
+2. Access the `aws` subfolder.
+3. Configure the `launch.sh` script with the name of the security group and the access key you created in the prerequisites step.
+4. Run `launch.sh` to deploy the server.
+It should be accesible on port `80` after a few minutes.

+### Tear down

+Don't forget to terminate all the instances you have created once you have finished using them.
+You can do this in the AWS EC2 dashboard.
+None of us want you get bankrupt on AWS bills.